Airbus Corporate Jets: ACJ318

 The ACJ318 offered a range of 4,200 nmi or 7,800 km.
 The smallest of the ACJ family, based on the passenger A318, was offered in passenger configurations between 14 and 18 passengers.

 ACJ319

 The ACJ319 offered a range of 6,000 nmi or 11,100 km.

 This model is the corporate jet version of the A319.
 It incorporates removable extra fuel tanks which are installed in the cargo compartment, and an increased service ceiling of 12000 m.
 Upon resale the aircraft can be reconfigured as a standard A319 by removing its extra tanks, thus maximizing its resale value.
-Certificated both European JAA and American FAA, the A319LR and ACJ are the only business jets approved for public transport on both sides of the Atlantic.
+Certificated by both the European JAA and American FAA, the A319LR and ACJ are the only business jets approved for public transport on both sides of the Atlantic.
 In 2018, its unit cost was $105M.

 The aircraft seats between 19 and 50 passengers but may be outfitted by the customers into any configuration.
 DC Aviation, UB Group, and Reliance Industries are among its users.
 The A319CJ competes with the Boeing BBJ1, Gulfstream G550, and Bombardier Global Express.
 Because of its wider fuselage diameter, it offers a roomier interior than its competitors.
 It is powered by the same engine types as the A320, either the CFM International CFM56-5 or the V2527.

-The A319CJ was used by the Escadron de transport, d'entrainement et de calibration which is in charge of transportation for France's officials, and was also ordered by the Flugbereitschaft of the Luftwaffe for transportation of Germany's officials.
-Since 2003, an ACJ is a presidential aircraft of Armenia, Brazil, Czech Republic, Italy, Malaysia, Slovakia, Thailand, Turkey, Ukraine and Venezuela.
+The A319CJ was used by the Escadron de transport, d'entrainement et de calibration which is in charge of transportation for France's government officials, and was also ordered by the Flugbereitschaft of the Luftwaffe for the transport of German government officials.
+Since 2003, an ACJ is a presidential aircraft of Armenia, Brazil, the Czech Republic, Italy, Malaysia, Slovakia, Thailand, Turkey, Ukraine and Venezuela.